Carotid Artery Disease

 - Weight control

 - Daily 30 minutes of exercise (Picture 10)

 - Limit alcohol to less than 3 drinks per day.

 - Manage other risk factors – patient with atrial fibrillation must have anticoagulation to prevent a clot forming and migrating to give rise to stroke.

 What are the drugs indicated?

 - Anti-platelets – reduce the risk of strokes and cardiac complications.
-They include Aspirin, Clopidogrel (prevent sticking of the platelets) and dipyridomol (persantine).
-These could be given separately of in combination.
-At times anticaigulation like warfarin and acetrom may be added to reduce the risk or stroke.
+They include Aspirin, Clopidogrel (prevent sticking of the platelets) and dipyridamole (Persantine).
+These could be given separately or in combination.
+At times anticoagulation like warfarin and acetone may be added to reduce the risk or stroke.

-- Tissue Plasminogen activator (TPa) – It is a clot dissolving drug used to treat stroke caused by blood clots (ischemic stroke).
+- Tissue Plasminogen activator (TPA) – It is a clot-dissolving drug used to treat stroke caused by blood clots (ischemic stroke).
 80% of all strokes are ischemic.
-TPa only works if given within 3 hours of start of stroke symptoms.
+TPA only works if given within 3 hours of the start of stroke symptoms.

 What are the corrective procedures?